-The Siamese cat is a bright, intelligent cat with a unique appearance and charming personality who draw admirers wherever he goes.
-These cats love the attention—human affection is one thing this breed can't get enough of.
+The Siamese cat is a bright, intelligent feline with a handsome appearance and charming personality who can't help but draw admirers wherever he goes.
+These cats are known for being rather "dog-like," and love attention—human affection is one thing this breed can't get enough of.

 Siamese cats have a lean, lengthy frame with slim but muscular bodies.
-They have long, thin limbs and tails, and a high-contrast colorpoint pattern.
-Their colorpoint coats give the illusion of mystery, with darkened masquerade-like fur near the face, ears, legs, and tail.
+His long, thin limbs and tails, coupled with a high-contrast colorpoint pattern, make him instantly recognizable.
+His colorpoint coats give the illusion of mystery, with darkened masquerade-like fur near the face, ears, legs, and tail.

 "Siamese are very dog-like in that they crave interaction and play with their humans," says Nicole Goudey-Rigger, owner and CEO of Pets a Go Go in Stamford, Conn.

 Count on your Siamese to be a constant companion, sharing everything with you from sleeping arrangements to bathroom time.
 He'll be like a little, furry, vocal shadow, following you from room to room and asking "whatcha doing?" and "can I have a treat?"